snowkit/linc_steamworks/README.md

 ### VERY IMPORTANT setup for after install

+You need to copy the sdk files to your linc_steamworks folder.

 #### Copy the sdk headers

 - Make a folder inside lib called steam: `lib/steam/`